 Annette also talked about meeting deceased family members, described what was going on with various family members, and even noted that after three decades Brakowski "still had the red rose."

-Page 2 of 2 - It took a while for her to realize Annette was talking about a perfume bottle shaped like a red rose.
+It took a while for her to realize Annette was talking about a perfume bottle shaped like a red rose.
 It was a present Annette gave her mother on her final Christmas.

 Writing "Annette Opens the Door" has been "an amazing journey," Brakowski said.
 She's working on a second book, which will continue talking about Annette's messages and her own personal journey.